-This January, Awaken, with the support from caring community partners, opened the Awaken Drop-in Center, located off of 4th and Spokane St, a hot spot for trafficking, prostitution and CSE.
+In January 2016, Awaken, with the support from caring community partners, opened the Awaken Drop-in Center, located off of 4th and Spokane St, a hot spot for trafficking, prostitution and CSE.
 Purposefully located, Awaken is removing barriers and increasing accessibility to its programs and services.
 The center serves individuals’ basic and critical needs, including case management, education, counseling, mentoring, food and clothing.
-Coming to our center is completely voluntary.
 We aim to be a place of safety by being a consistent presence that provides immediate tangible needs and resources offerings help and hope.
-We want to stand with them as they pursue a life free from sexual exploitation.

-Awaken is proudly working to serve victims of commercial sexual exploitation with a variety of direct and supportive services.
-Yet, it also recognizes that measures must be taken to prevent these tragedies from occurring in the first place.
-These measures include preventative education efforts targeting the most vulnerable population – disadvantaged youth.
-Awaken provides school assemblies and school curriculum, and works with youth groups to talk to local students about the realities of human trafficking and how to prevent it from happening to them or their loved ones.
+Awaken offers preventative education efforts targeting the most vulnerable population – disadvantaged youth.
+Awaken presents at school assemblies, delivers classroom-based curriculum to students, and works with youth groups to talk to local students about the realities of human trafficking and how to prevent it from happening to them or their loved ones.

-Since January 2014, Awaken has already worked with more than 830 students from Damonte Ranch High School, Vaughn Middle School, Truckee Meadows Community College, the University of Nevada, Reno, and others.
+Awaken has worked with students from Damonte Ranch High School, Vaughn Middle School, Truckee Meadows Community College, the University of Nevada, Reno, and others.

-Awaken is committed to reaching community members as a key component in the fight against commercial sexual exploitation and sex trafficking in our area.
+Awaken’s commitment to reaching community members is a key component in the fight against commercial sexual exploitation and sex trafficking in our area.
 We cannot combat this crime alone and need all our neighbors to be informed about this egregious human rights violation happening right here in our own backyard.